dkoster95/QuickHatchSwift/Docs/Error.md

     case malformedRequest
 }
 ```
-Now if we want to check what error it is..
+Now if we want to check what error is..
 ```swift
 import QuickHatch